Woman reading to child

 Expand all

-A death benefit is the money a beneficiary receives from a life insurance policy upon the death of the policyowner.
+A death benefit is the money that you, as the beneficiary, receive from a life insurance policy when your loved one passes away.
 This money is usually income tax-free.

 Every situation is different, but these are the most frequently used payment options:

-• Invest in an annuity with one of the following
+• Investing in an annuity with one of the following:

 1. Annuitize the proceeds of the life insurance policy to create a stream of income for a set period or for your lifetime.